Published 19th Oct. 2023

 Autumn and New York City go together like apple pie and the Fourth of July and candied yams on Thanksgiving.
 They’re the Ross and Rachel of cities and seasons and boy, do they know it.
 Cut to early October and its trees are cloaked in crimson shawls, Halloween decorations and celebrations are in full swing (here’s looking at you, Night of the 1,000 Jack O’Lanterns) and the sweet smell of cinnamon can’t help but linger around coffee shops pumping out pails of pumpkin spice lattes.
-But beyond Manhattan, there’s a state just oozing in autumnal charm.
+But beyond Manhattan, there’s a state just oozing in autumnal charm for your next USA holiday.
 From Brooklyn’s avenues of brownstones and botanic gardens to upstate New York, which easily rivals its New England neighbours with luscious leaf peeping scenery in the Catskills and Hudson Valley, autumn in New York will leave you thinking ‘Vermont, who?’

 Autumn in New York must start in Manhattan.
 Architectural darling and epicentre of the city’s arts, parks, nightlife and shopping, Manhattan is more than happy to put its best foot forward when it comes to fall.
 Start in Central Park for a spot of leaf peeping and boat rowing (there’s even an arborist-approved foliage tracker you can download) before winding your way down to the village – Greenwich Village that is – for a slice of its bohemian coffee culture.
 If food is high on the agenda, the island’s network of open-air farmer’s markets more than do the job (our favourites are Union Square and Tompkins Square Park) with their stands upon stands of cinnamon doughnuts and freshly plucked apples.
 No place does the all-American Halloween-come-Thanksgiving experience quite like Manhattan either.
 Once Rockefeller rolls out its ice-skating rink, it’s pretty much a constant stream of seasonal events, from the West Village’s Halloween Parade and NYC Marathon to the Macy’s Thanksgiving Day Parade and it’s larger-than-life Turkey flotilla.